Effective Change Management Process: 9 Essential Steps

 - Depression: “I see that change is inevitable.
 I am sad that everything will be different now and I feel insecure and a little frightened.”

-- Bargaining: “Can’t we keep just this or that thing the same as it was before?”
+- Bargaining: “Can we not keep just this or that thing the same as it was before?”

 - Acceptance: “I will try this change, and I will do my best to make it work.”

-You should also be sure that the change you’re hoping to implement is aligned with the company’s present mission and future vision.
-Of course, your company’s reason for being, and therefore its mission, can also evolve, so when you’re contemplating radical change, you should revisit your vision and mission statements first.
+You should also be sure that the change you are hoping to implement is aligned with the company’s present mission and future vision.
+Of course, your company’s reason for being, and therefore its mission, can also evolve, so when you are contemplating radical change, you should revisit your vision and mission statements first.

 Small changes may not have as much of an impact, but even they should be aligned with business objectives that ultimately serve as your strategic focus.